Student Achievement Awards

 - WMV (WMV, WMV2, MSMPEG,VC-1)

-- MOV (Sorenson Video 3, H263, H264, animation) (Certain MOV files have audio encoded such that they cannot be transcoded without loss of video sync)
+- MOV (Sorenson Video 3, H263, H264, animation) (Certain MOV files have audio encoded such that they cannot be transcoded without loss of sync with the video)

 - MPEG4 (mp4, 3ivx, DivX, Xvid, H264)